hashkat/hashkat/docs/ThisIsHashkat.md

 *  Ideology
 *  Retweet preferences

-To agents, then agents are generated within Regions according to specified Region parameters..
+To agents.
+Agents are then generated within Regions according to specified Region parameters.

-Let me describe each factor, then I will show how they come together in the creation of Regional Populations.
+Let me describe each factor, then I will show how they come together in the creation of Region populations.

 ## Language